yathit/feature-matrix/README.md

 `immutable` attribute to `true`.

 ### REST URI design for querying ###

+In general, we will expect several thousands of result in the bucket.
+It will be huge cost if we were to cached into client.

 Displaying the last results, say 25, make sense.
 In S3 like REST service, the only query available is ascending order of URI (or primary key).
 For query by last created data